brown4eva/PixelArt/README.md

 ## Project Management

-You can check on how i organised my self in achcieveing each goal on my trello account here.
+You can check on how I organised my self in achcieveing each goal on my trello account here.
 [Project Management](https://trello.com/b/Ml2bwbAE/pixel-art-rendering-project) I used it to helping me set goal and to recall me on my progress in each step.

 ## Implementation

-* Each goal i achieved,i took a picture of the results you can view this in the pictures folder on this repository.
+* Each goal I achieved, the results can be seen in the <\ pictures folder /> .

 * You will find availble my source code as well.